What is a test account?

-- Since these accounts will not serve any ads, they will also have no metrics.
+- Since test accounts will not serve any ads, they will also have no metrics.
 This impacts AdHoc reports (values for impressions, costs, etc. will all be zero).

-Test accounts (designated as such with a red label) are accessible from the AdWords User Interface.
+Test accounts are designated with a red label (see screenshot) and are accessible from the AdWords User Interface.
 The UI is useful for API exploration during application testing.
 Test accounts have the same restrictions (including rate limits) as production accounts.

 Developing with test accounts

 When applying for AdWords API access, you may be requested to demonstrate some aspects of your application.
 One such aspect is reporting, which may be difficult to emulate when using just test accounts.
 Because test accounts do not serve impressions, they do not produce any metrics.
 It is still possible to download structural reports—but you will only see zero-impression rows, which means that segments will not work.
 To get around this limitation, we suggest displaying fake data.
 The Token Review team needs to see that your application can interact with and display report data.
 By mocking out the report call (i.e. pretending the report call succeeded and using a locally stored file containing fake report data), you can work with report data without actually having such data returned from the API.

 Make sure the reports come back in the correct format.
 For example, if you run a campaign performance report with date, campaign name, campaign ID, impressions, clicks, and costs, you will get a file like this: